-Attention!
-Disconnecting and removing the ignition system sensors can cause damage that will be recorded in the memory of the electronic control unit.
-Some faults stored in the memory may cause the system to switch to a special mode of operation, which may affect the mode of operation of the ignition system.
-It is advisable to contact a service station after any repair of the ignition system in order to erase the recorded damage from the memory of the electronic unit.
+Warning!
+Disconnecting and removing ignition system sensors may cause damage that will be recorded in the memory of the electronic control unit.
+Some damage recorded in the memory may cause the system to switch to a special operating mode, which may affect the operation of the ignition system.
+It is advisable to contact a service station after any repair of the ignition system in order to erase the recorded damage from the memory of the electronic control unit.

 Crankshaft speed sensor

-1. Remove the ground wire from the battery.
+1. Remove the ground cable from the battery.

 3. On models with HFM engine management, remove the starter from the clutch housing to improve access to the sensor.